James Jackson Kills Black Man With Sword: ‘Practice’ To Kill More Black Men

 He added, “He knew what he was doing when he was coming up here.”

 James Jackson was a veteran of the U.S. Army, serving from March 2009 to August 2012 as a military intelligence analyst, according to the Army.
-He was deployed in Afghanistan from December 2010 to November 2011, where he earned several medals and rose to the rank of specialist.
+He was deployed to Afghanistan from December 2010 to November 2011, where he earned several medals and rose to the rank of specialist.

 [Featured Image by Steven Hirsch/AP Images]